open-power/op-test/README.md

 ### Preparation ###

-The target system will need to have an OS that can boot.
-That OS will need to have several things installed on it.
+The target system will need to have a Host OS that can boot.
+The Host OS will need to have several things installed on it.

+This is a one time setup for the Host OS.
+If you reinstall the Host OS then these steps will need to be completed again to prepare the Host OS for tests.

 ### Target System Requirements ###